Eschatologue/CM_wiki/docs/class/barbarian/index.md

 _**Change Weapon**_
 You can practice weapon drills and change *one* of those weapon choices.

 _**Replace Weapon Mastery**^CM^_
-You can choose *one* weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
+You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
 For example, you could replace the Longsword's Sap property with the Push property.

 --8<-- "includes/snippets/item-mastery.md"